iambalabharathi/nxgreport/README.md

 ## **Contributing**

-We're open to any contribution.
+I'm open to any contribution.
 It has to be tested properly though.

 ## **License**